Particular/docs.particular.net/nservicebus/sagas/message-correlation.md

 ---

-Correlation is needed in order to find existing saga instances based on data on the incoming message.
-In the example the `OrderId ` property of the `CompleteOrder` message is used to find the existing saga instance for that order.
+Correlation is needed in order to find existing saga instances based on data in the incoming message.
+For example, an `OrderId ` property of a `CompleteOrder` message can be used to find the existing saga instance for that order.

-To declare this use the `ConfigureHowToFindSaga` method and use the `Mapper` to specify to which saga property each message maps to.
+To declare this, use the `ConfigureHowToFindSaga` method and use the `Mapper` to specify which saga property each message maps to.

 NOTE: Message properties must correlate to a single saga property and have the same type.